majidaldo/tsad-sys/README.md

 docker run -ti $NV_DEVICES cuda-app
 ```

-You can start over just by removing the modules `sudo rmmod nvidia_uvm&& sudo rmmod nvidia` and building again (`rmomod` might not be necessary since the driver installation removes the older driver but I haven't checked).
+You can start over just by removing the modules `sudo rmmod nvidia_uvm && sudo rmmod nvidia` and building again (`rmomod` might not be necessary since the driver installation removes the older driver but I haven't checked).

 ## Notes